Archive for June, 2021

 Chapter 16

 The grocer said he knew your family, so you asked him for a ride home on the back of his pick-up.
-Arriving there you found your father in a state of panic.
-You had disappeared to him, and you thought he had forgotten you.
+When you arrived there, you found your father in a state of panic.
+You had disappeared from him, and you thought he had forgotten you.
 Thereafter, you did not go to your art classes for ten years.
 Then, as a teenager, you wandered around your neighborhood.
-One day, in the early evening you found an older boy studying.
+One day, in the early evening, you found an older boy studying.
 He was memorizing something when you interrupted him.
-He asked why you were offering him candy, and you said: “why not?
-Aren’t we neighbors?”
+He asked why you were offering him candy, and you said: Why not?
+Aren’t we neighbors?
 When you got home late, your parents were leaving to report you missing.

 Chapter 17